ianfromhiverlab/Alpha-Co-Vision/README.md

 You can install the required packages using the following command:

-`pip install cohere opencv-python Pillow torch transformers openai`
+`pip install cohere opencv-python Pillow torch transformers openai scikit-learn`

 # Project Structure, Usage, and Customization